 This segment comprises the generation of power in Group-owned wind farms.
 In expanding its portfolio of owner-operated wind farms, the Group is seeking to increase its independence from government policy and changes in interest rates or the prices of raw materials, while generating income to cover ongoing business costs if individual projects are delayed.
 The Group's owner-operated wind power plants also constitute hidden reserves.
 If required, these plants could be sold, thus releasing the respective tied-up financial resources plus the associated hidden reserves.

-The total rated power of the wind farms operated by Energiekontor in Germany, the UK and Portugal amounted to almost 287 MW at June 30, 2019.
+The total rated power of the wind farms operated by Energiekontor in Germany, the UK and Portugal amount to approx. 370 MW.

 Name of the wind farm

 Total rated power/MW

 Mauritz-Wegberg (Energiekontor hält 88,52 Prozent)